usnistgov/MIST/README.md

 # MIST
-Microscopy Image Stitching Tool for Fiji was developed at the National Institute for Standards and Technology.
+Microscopy Image Stitching Tool (MIST) is developed at the National Institute of Standards and Technology.
+The first release is an ImageJ/Fiji plugin-in.
+The next release will add a standalone tool.
 Please use the quick navigation for installation instructions and the user guide.
 For more information about the tool please refer to the About MIST in the quick navigation.

 ## Quick Navigation

 |[About MIST](https://isg.nist.gov/deepzoomweb/resources/csmet/pages/image_stitching/image_stitching.html)|[Wiki](https://github.com/NIST-ISG/MIST/wiki)|[Installation Guide](https://github.com/NIST-ISG/MIST/wiki/Install-Guide)|[User Guide](https://github.com/NIST-ISG/MIST/wiki/User-Guide)|Technical Documentation (Coming Soon)|
 |----------------------------|--------------------|----------------------------|----------------------------|----------------------------|

-## Applicable Problem Domain
+## Applicable Domain

 MIST is designed to stitch 2D image datasets.
 Therefore each slice of a higher dimensional dataset is stitched together independently of all others with no information being carried between slices.
 For example, MIST can stitch a time series of 2D datasets (2D+time) where the image grid for each time slice it stitched together independently of all others.
 The problem of 3D volumetric stitching is not handled by MIST.